By Larry Gentry, President and CEO, cStor

-The acceleration of today’s cyber-attacks, along with the sophistication of the attackers, is causing every organization to be more vigilant in the face of these global and seemingly around-the-clock threats.
-Therefore, it’s not surprising that many organizations have or are looking at standing up their own 24×7 Security Operations Center (SOC), or the possibility of utilizing a so-called SOC-as-a-Service solution to accomplish that goal.
+The acceleration of today’s cyber-attacks and the sophistication of the attackers are causing every organization to be more vigilant in the face of these global and seemingly around-the-clock threats.
+Therefore, it’s not surprising that many organizations have or are looking at standing up their own 24×7 Security Operations Center (SOC) or the possibility of utilizing a so-called SOC-as-a-Service solution to accomplish that goal.

 The Necessity of a Security Operations Center (SOC)